NHL Free Agents 2018: Latest Rumors, Predictions for Rick Nash, More Top Names

 MacLellan said Caps are in discussions with Orpik.
 He’s weighing some options as well.

-At 37, Orpik isn't the player he once was but could still fill that vaunted veteran defenseman presence as Washington gets younger on the back end.
+At 37, Orpik isn't the player he once was but could still fill that "vaunted veteran defenseman" presence as Washington gets younger on the back end.

-Madison Bowey, 23, should take on a larger role next season, while Christian Djoos is looking to build off of a promising rookie campaign.
+Madison Bowey, 23, should take on a larger role next season, while Christian Djoos is looking to build off a promising rookie campaign.
 The latter, in particular, appears to be a certifiable good one.

-Prediction: Orpik's last deal had him hitting the cap for $5.5 million.
-He's not going to get anywhere near that kind of number on his next deal, but he may have a tough choice when it comes to what kind of role he wants to play next season.
+Orpik's last deal had him hitting the salary cap for $5.5 million.
+He's not going to get anywhere near that number on his next deal, but he may have a tough choice when it comes to what kind of role he wants to play next season.

 In Washington, he'd be the No. 6 or No. 7 defender.
 If he believes that he still has top-six minutes in the tank, though, a team like the New Jersey Devils could make a lot of sense.
-Orpik has a history with general manager Ray Shero dating back to their shared time in Pittsburgh, and if the Devils don't think someone like Ty Smith will be ready for full-time action in the NHL just yet, Orpik could be a solid stopgap.
+Orpik has a history with general manager Ray Shero dating back to their time in Pittsburgh, and if the Devils don't think someone like Ty Smith will be ready for full-time action in the NHL just yet, Orpik could be a solid stopgap.

-The veteran was also at his best last season when he was paired with someone like Carlson; a defender who is capable of getting the puck out of the defensive zone and up the ice.
-New Jersey rosters several players in that mold, so they could hypothetically shelter Orpik to some degree.
+The veteran was also at his best last season when he was paired with someone like Carlson—a defender who can get the puck out of the defensive zone and up the ice.
+New Jersey has several players in that mold, so the Devils could hypothetically shelter Orpik to some degree.

 Dan Hamhuis Still Considering His Options

-Any organization that is looking for the old-school, stay-at-home defenseman more or less has their pick of the litter right now.
+Any organization that is looking for an old-school, stay-at-home defenseman has their pick of the litter now.

 Like Orpik, Hamhuis is on the wrong side of the age curve at 35 and may be looking for his last professional contract.
 Unlike Orpik, Hamhuis is still actually capable of producing points at a decent clip.

 The former first-round pick isn't Drew Doughty, but he still notched a respectable three goals and 24 points for the Dallas Stars.
-That point total ranked him 75th among all NHL defensemen in terms of production, and the 74 players ahead of him all have (or will have, following arbitration rulings) contracts for 2018-19.
+That point total ranked him 75th among defensemen, and the 74 players ahead of him all have (or will have, following arbitration rulings) contracts for 2018-19.

 Scott Burnside @OvertimeScottB